msxuc/EASIER/README.md

 # What is EASIER?

-**EASIER** is a domain specific language to automatically scale physical simulations to any number of workers and any kind of accelerators without requiring any code changes.
+**EASIER** is a domain specific language embedded in PyTorch to automatically scale physical simulations up and out.
+It just-in-time (JIT) distributes tensor dataflows that describe physical simulations to any number of workers and compiles them for any kind of accelerators without requiring any code changes.
-It is embedded in Pytorch and just-in-time (JIT) distributes and compiles tensor dataflows that describe large-scale physical simulations, making the development of physical simulations and their deployment on explosively growing AI supercomputers as easy as that of large language models.
+This makes the development of high-performance physical simulations on explosively growing AI supercomputers is as easy as that of large language models.

 # Get Started